 Bupa is one of the biggest names in private health cover in the UK and offers three levels of private dental health insurance.
 They don't advertise their prices online so you'll need to contact them directly to request a quotation.

 Bupa have their own dental clinics across the UK and they also work with a network of approved private dentists.
 There are a couple of benefits of using Bupa’s clinics.
 Firstly, your claim can be settled without the usual paperwork and claim forms.
 Secondly, insurance members get 20% off any treatment not covered by their policy.

 Another name you've probably heard before (since it's one of the biggest insurance companies in the world), is AXA.
 The company itself is around 30 years old but its roots date back to the 18th Century.

 AXA offers two levels of cover, for NHS and private treatment.
-They won’t ask about your medical history or require you to have a checkup before joining, and you’ll receive a 25% no-claims discount immediately (this means your premium will increase by a third the following year if you do make a claim).
-You’ll need to contact them directly to find out about prices.
+They won’t ask about your medical history or require you to have a checkup before joining, and they offer a no claims discount of up to 35% (claims for checkups, cleanings, x-rays and oral cancer treatment don’t affect this discount).
+You’ll need to contact the insurer directly to find out about prices.

 Since AXA has such a wide network of partners you'll also benefit from special offers on things like gym memberships, leisure activities, and other areas of healthcare.

 The UK’s leading health cash plan provider has almost 3.5 million registered customers and has been operating for more than 140 years.
 All of the four dental care plans available from Simplyhealth cover private treatment, with varying benefit levels.

 This high street name has been in business for over 160 years and now offers three levels of insurance for both NHS and private care.